JamIsKrZy/ParkTeract/README.md

  2. Go to [out] file >> [artifacts] file >> [ParkTeract_jar]
  3. once you are in the [ParkTeract_jar] directory, double click runJar.bat file

- **Note:** *When you try to open the Jar file, it wont open because this was made not for application.*
+ **Note:** *When you try to open the Jar file, it wont open because this is not made for application.*
  *The runJar.bat is to execute the jar file into the command prompt*

    ### Version Problem in Running the Program!